appvia/terranetes/docs/terraform-controller/admin/providers.md

 ```

 :::important
-Currently the controller is limited to where the static credentials can be located.
+The controller is limited as to where the static credentials can be located.
 At present the secret must exist within the same namespace as the terraform controller itself.
 This is due to the fact the credentials are mounted into the job as environment variables.
 :::

 The process is the same for all the providers: